 - Diamond Blackfan Anemia.
 Centers for Disease Control and Prevention (CDC).
 2011; http://www.cdc.gov/ncbddd/dba/facts.html.
 Accessed 2/1/2011.

 - Diamond Blackfan Anemia: The Disease.
 Diamond Blackfan Anemia Foundation, Inc..
 2008; http://www.dbafoundation.org/about.php.
 Accessed 2/1/2011.

 - Clinton, C, Gazda, HT .
 Diamond Blackfan Anemia.
 GeneReviews.
 2011; http://www.ncbi.nlm.nih.gov/books/NBK7047/.
 Accessed 2/1/2011.

 - The Children's Hospital Boston provides an information page on Diamond Blackfan Anemia.
 Click on the link above to access this information.

 - Genetics Home Reference (GHR) contains information on Diamond-Blackfan anemia.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Cancer Institute provides the most current information on cancer for patients, health professionals, and the general public.
 Click on the link to view information on this topic.